Bytewerk/gta2-hackers-remix/src/native/README.md

 `G2HR` officially supports Windows and Linux (via Wine).
-To get a good controller support on Linux, that does not need to go through the wine layer, this `native` component will be created.
+To get good controller support on Linux, that does not need to go through the wine layer, this `native` component will be created.